caseyg/awesome/TOPICS.md

 *   [lukevella/rallly](https://github.com/lukevella/rallly) - Rallly is an open-source scheduling and collaboration tool designed to make organizing events and meetings easier.

-## agentic-ai

-*   [cosai-oasis/project-codeguard](https://github.com/cosai-oasis/project-codeguard) - Project CodeGuard is an open-source, model-agnostic security framework that embeds secure-by-default practices into AI coding agent workflows.
-It provides comprehensive security rules that guide AI assistants to generate more secure code automatically.

-*   [microsoft/mcp-interviewer](https://github.com/microsoft/mcp-interviewer) - Catch MCP server issues before your agents do.

-*   [NoeSamaille/wxo-oauth-authz-code](https://github.com/NoeSamaille/wxo-oauth-authz-code) - Working example of a custom Python tool for IBM watsonx Orchestrate that allows to query Calendar Events from Microsoft 365 using a member connection implementing an OAuth Authorization Code flow.

-*   [awwaiid/ghostwriter](https://github.com/awwaiid/ghostwriter) - Use the reMarkable2 as an interface to vision-LLMs (ChatGPT, Claude, Gemini).
-Ghost in the machine!

-*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - The Frontend for Agents & Generative UI.
-React + Angular

-## agents

-*   [cosai-oasis/project-codeguard](https://github.com/cosai-oasis/project-codeguard) - Project CodeGuard is an open-source, model-agnostic security framework that embeds secure-by-default practices into AI coding agent workflows.
-It provides comprehensive security rules that guide AI assistants to generate more secure code automatically.

-*   [enulus/OpenPackage](https://github.com/enulus/OpenPackage) - The open, universal, coding agent skills, agents, rules, and commands organizer and package manager.

-*   [steveyegge/beads](https://github.com/steveyegge/beads) - Beads - A memory upgrade for your coding agent

-*   [cloudflare/sandbox-sdk](https://github.com/cloudflare/sandbox-sdk) - Run sandboxed code environments on Cloudflare's edge network

-*   [aavetis/PRarena](https://github.com/aavetis/PRarena) - This repo tracks the opened and merged PRs by the top SWE coding agents by OpenAI, GitHub, and others.
-Updates regularly.

-*   [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Deep Agents is an agent harness built on langchain and langgraph.
-Deep Agents are equipped with a planning tool, a filesystem backend, and the ability to spawn subagents - making them well-equipped to handle complex agentic tasks.

-*   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - An AI Gateway, registry, and proxy that sits in front of any MCP, A2A, or REST/gRPC APIs, exposing a unified endpoint with centralized discovery, guardrails and management.
-Optimizes Agent & Tool calling, and supports plugins.

-*   [PrefectHQ/fastmcp](https://github.com/PrefectHQ/fastmcp) - 🚀 The fast, Pythonic way to build MCP servers and clients.

-*   [cloudflare/agents](https://github.com/cloudflare/agents) - Build and deploy AI Agents on Cloudflare

-*   [i-am-bee/acp](https://github.com/i-am-bee/acp) - Open protocol for communication between AI agents, applications, and humans.

-*   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Connect any LLM to your internal knowledge sources and chat with it in real time alongside your team.
-OSS alternative to NotebookLM, Perplexity, and Glean.
-Join our Discord: https://discord.gg/ejRNvftDp9

-*   [a2aproject/A2A](https://github.com/a2aproject/A2A) - Agent2Agent (A2A) is an open protocol enabling communication and interoperability between opaque agentic applications.

-*   [microsoft/Agents](https://github.com/microsoft/Agents) - The Microsoft 365 Agent SDK simplifies building full stack, multichannel, trusted agents for platforms including M365, Teams, Copilot Studio, and Webchat.

-*   [ahmad2b/canvas-callback](https://github.com/ahmad2b/canvas-callback) - This open-source project & guide shows you exactly how to implement Canvas UX pattern + LangGraph human-in-the-loop workflows in your AI apps.

-*   [transitive-bullshit/agentic](https://github.com/transitive-bullshit/agentic) - Your API ⇒ Paid MCP.
-Instantly.

-*   [IBM/watsonx-developer-hub](https://github.com/IBM/watsonx-developer-hub) - Examples and guides for building Gen AI applications on the watsonx platform.

-*   [langflow-ai/langflow](https://github.com/langflow-ai/langflow) - Langflow is a powerful tool for building and deploying AI-powered agents and workflows.

-*   [i-am-bee/beeai-framework](https://github.com/i-am-bee/beeai-framework) - Build production-ready AI agents in both Python and Typescript.

-*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - The Frontend for Agents & Generative UI.
-React + Angular

-*   [IBM/wxflows](https://github.com/IBM/wxflows) - Examples and tutorials for building AI applications with watsonx.ai Flows Engine

-*   [Integuru-AI/Integuru](https://github.com/Integuru-AI/Integuru) - The first AI agent that builds permissionless integrations through reverse engineering platforms' internal APIs.

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - screenpipe turns your computer into a personal AI that knows everything you've done. record. search. automate. all local, all private, all yours.

-*   [livekit/agents](https://github.com/livekit/agents) - A framework for building realtime voice AI agents 🤖🎙️📹

-*   [agno-agi/agno](https://github.com/agno-agi/agno) - The programming language for agentic software.
-Build, run, and manage multi-agent systems at scale.

 ## ai-generated-code

 *   [cosai-oasis/project-codeguard](https://github.com/cosai-oasis/project-codeguard) - Project CodeGuard is an open-source, model-agnostic security framework that embeds secure-by-default practices into AI coding agent workflows.
 It provides comprehensive security rules that guide AI assistants to generate more secure code automatically.